rahulks01/news-summarizer/README.md

 # News Summarizer

 ## Project Description
 News Summarizer is a Django-based web application that generates concise news summaries from longer articles.
 This project is designed to help a local newspaper create quick, digestible summaries for their daily newsletter.
 The application features user authentication (login/signup), chat storage for users to refer to past conversations, and a well-designed frontend.
-It utilizes the Ivis Labs API for summarization instead of OpenAI's API.
+It utilizes the Ivis Labs API for summarization.

 ## Prerequisites
 Ensure you have the following installed on your system: